rust-lang/rust/src/doc/trpl/installing-rust.md

 % Installing Rust

 The first step to using Rust is to install it!
-There are a number of ways to install Rust, but first we ought to go over the officially supported arch's.
+There are a number of ways to install Rust, but first we ought to go over the officially supported architecture's.

 * Windows (7, 8, Server 2008 R2)***
 * Linux (2.6.18 or later, various distributions), x86 and x86-64